A Schr\"odinger Equation for Evolutionary Dynamics

 \section{Acknowledgement}

-We thank Robert H. Austin, Ramzi Khuri, Kenneth J. Pienta, Joel Brown, Emma U. Hammarlund and Sarah R. Amend for the chance to give a talk on this simple but curious finding at Moffit Cancer Center (2021) and many useful discussions followed, which motivated us to share it with a wider audience.
-We also thank Truong H. Cai, Ramzi Khuri, Thierry Emonet, Henry Mattingly and Lam Vo for insightful comments and supports.
+We thank Robert H. Austin, Kenneth J. Pienta, Joel Brown, Emma U. Hammarlund and Sarah R. Amend for the chance to give a talk on this simple but curious finding at Moffit Cancer Center (2021) and many useful discussions followed, which motivated us to share it with a wider audience.
+We also thank Truong H. Cai and Ramzi Khuri for insightful comments.